Admin Toolbar

 Brief Biographical Sketch:

-I graduated from Princeton in 2009 with a degree in Electrical Engineering (with a minor in Physics).
-Now I work with Fei-Fei Li in Stanford's Computer Science department, on computational neuroscience projects.
-Fei-Fei's lab focuses on using mathematical methods to model and analyze fMRI brain scans, with the goal of understanding the incredible power of the human visual system.
+I graduated from Princeton in 2009 with a degree in Electrical Engineering and Physics.
+Now I work with Fei-Fei Li in Stanford's Computer Science department, using mathematical methods to model and analyze brain activity in the human visual system.
+I live in Palo Alto with my wife Linda and son William.

 Past Classes